pbcquoc/pbcquoc.github.io/_posts/2021-04-10-abtesting.md

 ## ABTest khi không biết phân bố của biến ngẫu nhiên
 ## Tính prob của (B tốt hơn A)
 ## Bayesian hypothesis testing là gì?
-## How to use hypotheis testing to lie
+## How to use hypothesis testing to lie
 ## Một số quan điểm sai lầm
 * Saying “We accept the Null hypothesis”: You either reject the null hypothesis or fail to reject the null hypothesis.